What Even Are Keywords?

 Assuming you’re taking our advice and you intend to split your content strategy somewhere in the middle of “create traffic-driving SEO content” and “write high-level thought leadership think pieces”…you’re going to need to know how to do Keyword Research.

 Heck, even if you DON’T take our advice, and decide to go all in on a nearsighted SEO strategy you’re DEFINITELY going to need to know Keyword Research.

 Here’s what you’ve got to know in order to get all the Data you’ll ever need:

 First off: You can hire us to do your keyword research for you.
-We charge $2,499 for a custom-tailored, big picture spreadsheet with thousands of key terms organized by easy to rank for, high search volume keywords, terms to use throughout your unique content funnel, and every keyword your top online competitors rank for (it’s expensive, but far and away the best of its kind, intended for businesses with grand SEO ambitions).
+We charge $1,499 for a custom-tailored, big picture spreadsheet with thousands of key terms organized by easy to rank for, high search volume keywords, terms to use throughout your unique content funnel, and every keyword your top online competitors rank for.

 Keyword Research Tools

 The tool we use for keyword research is called Ahrefs – While very useful, it is an expensive professional tool that costs between $99 per month and $179 per month.
 However, they DO offer a 7-day trial.